qazxcdswe123/obsidian-hugo/content/Goroutine.md

 - **Note:** Channels aren't like files; you don't usually need to close them.
 Closing is only necessary when the receiver must be told there are no more values coming, such as to terminate a `range` loop.

 ### Buffered vs Unbuffered
+- Unbuffered channels combine communication—the exchange of a value—with synchronization—guaranteeing that two calculations (goroutines) are in a known state.
 - Unbuffered channels block the sender until the receiver receives the data, and vice versa.
 - Buffered channels, on the other hand, are non-blocking for the sender as long as there is still room in the buffer.

 Un-buffered channels are only writable when there's someone blocking to read from it, which means you shall have some [[Coroutine]] to work with -- instead of this single one.

 ### Select
 The `select` statement lets a goroutine wait on multiple communication operations.
 A `select` blocks until one of its cases can run, then it executes that case.
 It chooses one at random if multiple are ready.